 If you decide to travel to Zambia:

 Please see our section on Adoptions from the United States for more information on the process for adopting a child from the United States.
-We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with Zambia’s Central Authority, the Ministry of Community Development and Social Welfare, for its determination as to whether it considers your adoption to be subject to the Convention.
+We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with Zambia’s Central Authority, the Department of Social Welfare in the Ministry of Community Development and Social Services, for its determination as to whether it considers your adoption to be subject to the Convention.

 Zambia is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (“Convention”).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Zambia.

 Note: If any of the following occurred prior to October 1, 2015 (the date on which the Convention entered into force for Zambia), the Convention may not apply to your case: 1) you filed a Form I-600A, Application for Advance Processing of an Orphan Petition, identifying Zambia as the country where you intended to adopt and the approval is still valid when you file the Form I-600; 2) you filed a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of a child from Zambia, or 3) the adoption was completed.
 Under these circumstances, your case may continue to be processed as a non-Convention intercountry adoption, provided the child’s country of origin agrees.
 For more information, read about Hague Transition Cases.
 Please contact firstname.lastname@example.org with the details of the case if this situation applies to you.